 “I think of a Pathfinder as a person who goes out into the woods first,” he said.
 “They get snagged by sticker bushes or walk through spider webs, but clear out the path so the next person to come through doesn’t get caught up as much.
 They find solutions to get around hindrances.”

 We’re thrilled that we can help Dante blaze a trail for others to follow, and we’re grateful that he has chosen OpenSpace as his partner in this work.
 We look forward to seeing what else he accomplishes in the very near future.

 Pathfinders are power users like Dante who excel at using OpenSpace.
-If you’d like to be a Pathfinder, reach out to our team today.
+You can check out all of our published Pathfinder Spotlights in the OpenSpace Community gallery.
+If you’d like to be a Pathfinder, submit your Pathfinder application today.